For one thing, everyone is different. For another, so is every SUD and every substance.

 Cognitive Behavioral Therapy

-One of the most effective psychotherapies is cognitive behavioral therapy (CBT), which is widely used by itself or in conjunction with other therapies at many substance abuse treatment centers.
+One of the most effective psychotherapies is cognitive behavioral therapy (CBT), which is widely used by itself or in conjunction with other therapies at many substance use disorder treatment centers.
 CBT lends itself well to one-on-one counseling or group therapy.
 The therapy is not a cure for SUDs but its goal is to cope with and change behaviors.

 According to people who practice CBT, how we think affects how we feel and behave.
 Thoughts, feelings, and behaviors are all connected.
 Automatic and negative thoughts give individuals a negative view of themselves, the rest of the world, and their future.
 So, the way to change self-destructive behaviors based on unhealthy feelings and thoughts is to actively think better, more positive, but realistic thoughts.